 The European Primate Network EUPRIM-Net has been funded twice by the European Commission from 2006-2015.
 Since July 2015 it exists without funding.
 Nevertheless, the network's aims remain to advance knowledge and competence in biological and biomedical research, animal keeping and breeding.
 The project objectives focus on animal welfare, the constant development of best practice in keeping, procedures and methods as well as training for those working with non-human primates.

-The Objectives of EUPRIM-Net Work Package 4
+The Objectives of the EUPRIM-Net Education Programme